 Homes for wellbeing

-Cambridge sub-Regional Housing Board (CRHB) works with partners to ensure homes and services support better health and wellbeing.
+The Housing Board works with partners to ensure homes and services support better health and wellbeing.

 Housing has a major impact on health and wellbeing.
 Cambridgeshire’s Health and Wellbeing Strategy for 2012-2017 identifies housing as a “wider determinant of health” in this diagram.